AWINAS-KANNAN-2719/UrlShortnerAppBE/README.md

 # Code coverage file location

-After maven clean install comman is run , the coverage of code coverage of application will be generated
+After maven clean install command is executed , the code coverage of application will be generated which can be seen in below file.

 File location : UrlShortnerAppBE\target\site\jacoco\index.html